 Hair strands become smaller and have less pigment.
 So the thick, coarse hair of a young adult eventually becomes thin, fine, light-colored hair.
 Many hair follicles stop producing new hairs.

 Men may start showing signs of baldness by the time they are 30 years old.
 Many men are nearly bald by age 60.
-A type of baldness related to the male hormone testosterone is called male-pattern baldness.
+A type of baldness related to the normal function of the male hormone testosterone is called male-pattern baldness.
 Hair loss may be at the temples or at the top of the head.

 Women can develop a similar type of baldness as they age.
 This is called female-pattern baldness.
 Hair becomes less dense and the scalp may become visible.

 As you age, your body and face also lose hair.
 Women's remaining facial hair may get coarser, most often on the chin and around the lips.
 Men may grow longer and coarser eyebrow, ear, and nose hair.

 Contact your health care provider if you have sudden hair loss.
 This can be a symptom of a health problem.

 Your nails also change with age.
 They grow more slowly and may become dull and brittle.
 They may also become yellowed and opaque.

 Nails, particularly toenails, may become hard and thick.
 Ingrown toenails may be more common.
 The tips of the fingernails may break.

 Lengthwise ridges may develop in the fingernails and toenails.